 - Use proper sanitation methods to avoid cross-contamination.

 - Send blood and other samples to the laboratory for analysis.

 The Phlebotomist works with a wide variety of people, including medical professionals and patients from different backgrounds.
 Therefore, you will mostly find phlebotomy technicians in hospitals (state, local, or private) and medical and diagnostic laboratories.

 In addition to these places, you will also find them in ambulatory health care services, blood donation centres, doctor’s offices, and outpatient centres.

 Additionally, due to the nature of their work, especially when it comes to donating blood, phlebotomy technicians will have to travel to different offices and sites.
 There, they will set up mobile donation centres and collect blood from patients.

-Meanwhile, the phlebotomist usually works full time, either 9 to 5 hours or 24 hours.
+Meanwhile, the Phlebotomist usually works full time, either 9 to 5 hours or 24 hours.
 That’s how important they are.
-When they work in hospitals and laboratories, they may have to work nights, weekends, and even during vacations.
+When they work in hospitals and laboratories, they may have to work nights, weekends, and even vacations.

-What is the phlebotomist salary and job outlook?
+What are the phlebotomist salary and job outlook?

 According to the Bureau of Labor Statistics, phlebotomists earn an average salary of $ 34,480 annually.
-Some may earn more, while others go down, but on average, the above figure is what they earn.
+Some may earn more, while others go down, but the above figure is what they earn on average.

 Additionally, BLS provides an estimate of salaries for phlebotomists based on the industries in which they work.
 Phlebotomy technicians will gain the following in the different areas in which they work: